Code-Institute-Submissions/gym-website/README.md

 - Reduced height of Icon and GYM WEBSITE for Iphone X.
 - Moved social media icons from fourth div to right of 3rd div.
 - Removed off white icon background.

+Configure Pages
+ - 28th February 2021
+ - Completed index.html page.
+ - Copied index.html to contact.html.
+Note that the index.html page has been used to debug the "Contact Us" page.
+ - Setup index.html as landing page with hero image.
+ - Copied index.html for gallery.html and classes.html.
+ - Changed classes page to use bootstrap table.
+ - Added images to images folder.
+ - Tweaked Gym Website look and feel based on tutor feedback.

 Challenges